sifrimlab/sifrimlab.github.io/_posts/2025-09-01-vib-summer-school.md

 ---
-title: LMIB Organize a spatial omics hackathon at the VIB/SIB Machine learning and AI Summer School
+title: LMIB Organizes a spatial omics hackathon at the VIB/SIB Machine learning and AI Summer School
 tags:
   - hackathon
 last_modified_at: ""